 and for more ideas be sure to check out all of my other cheesecake recipes here!

 Can you freeze cheesecake?

 Yes, you absolutely can!
 If you are a kitchen expert, you’ll know cream cheese by itself doesn’t freeze well but baked it does!
 Cheesecake is a perfect candidate for freezing!
-First, un-mold cheesecake from springform pan.
+First, un-mold cheesecake from the springform pan.
 Place into the freezer uncovered for about 4 hours or until its mostly solid.
 Remove springform bottom and wrap the cheesecake well in two layers of plastic wrap or aluminum foil.
-Will stay good for up to 3 months in the freezer.
+It will stay good for up to 3 months in the freezer.

 To defrost, simply unwrap and transfer to a plate.
 Cover gently with plastic wrap and transfer to the fridge to defrost.
 Once defrosted, cut into slices and serve.

 Looking for a different type of cake?
 Here are some:

 - Amazing Vanilla Cake Recipe